Iran-backed terror group claims to have shot down US military plane - search underway for missing crew

 - 22:05

-The spokesman said the officials were working to gather additional details and provide clarity for the families of service members.
+Officials are working to gather additional details and provide clarity for the families of service members, officials said.

-A spokesman said: "US Central Command is aware of the loss of a US KC-135 refueling aircraft.
+The statement in full reads: "US Central Command is aware of the loss of a US KC-135 refuelling aircraft.

 "The incident occurred in friendly airspace during Operation Epic Fury, and rescue efforts are ongoing.
 Two aircraft were involved in the incident.
 One of the aircraft went down in western Iraq, and the second landed safely.